The Body Keeps the Score: EMDR For Physical Symptoms of Trauma

 Here are some resources and tips to help you in your search:

-Many therapists advertise their services on Psychology Today.
-You can filter your search by location, insurance, and areas of expertise, including EMDR therapy: Psychology Today Therapist Directory: https://www.psychologytoday.com/us/therapists
+• Psychology Today: Many therapists advertise their services on Psychology Today.
+You can filter your search by location, insurance, and areas of expertise, including EMDR therapy.

-You might be surprised to learn that many folks close to you know about or have experience themselves with EMDR therapy.
-Ask around, see if someone you love has an EMDR therapist who has helped them.
+• Ask Your Trusted Loved Ones: You might be surprised to learn that many people close to you know about or have experience themselves with EMDR therapy.
+Ask around and see if someone you love has an EMDR therapist who has helped them.

 However, there is hope.
 EMDR therapy offers a powerful tool for processing the emotional roots of trauma and alleviating the physical symptoms that often accompany it.